pacs-course/pacs-examples/Examples/src/SharedLibrary/README.md

 We recall that the shared library is a collection of object files that are linked together in a single file.
 The library is loaded in memory when the program is run, and the objects are extracted from the library and linked to the program.
 We can distingush three type of names of a shared library:

-- the **link** name (e.g. `libmylib.so`), that is used when you compile the program;
+- the **link** name (e.g. `libmylib.so`), which is used when you compile the program;
-- the **soname** (e.g. `libmylib.so.1`), that is used when you run the program and contains	 the information on the version of the library;
+- the **soname** (e.g. `libmylib.so.1`), which is used when you run the program and contains	 the information on the version of the library;
-- the **real** name (e.g. `libmylib.so.1.1.0`), that is the actual file that contains the library, and it normally contain also information on the release number.
+- the **real** name (e.g. `libmylib.so.1.1.0`), which is the actual file that contains the library, and it normally contains also information on the release number.

-Usually, files with link and soname are just symbolik links to the real file.
+Usually, files with link and soname are just symbolic links to the real file.

 The complexity of the handling of versions and releases is of course necessary in professional code.
-If the library is used only locally you can avoid the complexity of using the three names, and in this case link,soname and real name coincide   (e.g. `libmylib.so`).
+If the library is used only locally you can avoid the complexity of using the three names, and in this case link, soname and real name coincide   (e.g. `libmylib.so`).

-In `DynamicLoading` we show another characteristics of shared libraries: the fact that you can dynamically load them, and extract objects contained in the library run time.
+In `DynamicLoading` we show another characteristic of shared libraries: the fact that you can dynamically load them, and extract objects contained in the library run time.

 ## Note ##
 If you use versioning, you need to store in the library the information on the version of the library.
 This is done with the `-Wl,-soname` option of the linker.
 The option is used as follows: